 - Be mindful of your timing.
 This vegan batter is thick, so it doesn’t bubble up as much as traditional pancake batter might.
 I usually cook pancakes for 2 minutes per side, but I cook these for about 1 1/2 minutes per side.

-Get creative with this recipe!
+Get creative with your banana pancakes!

 Fold a scoop of chocolate chips or blueberries into the batter, or change up the spices!
 A dash of cardamom or ginger would be a great addition.
 And though I’m partial to maple syrup, peanut butter, almond butter, or your favorite fresh fruit would also make delicious toppings.

-If you love banana pancakes, try our Healthy Banana Bread!
+If you love these banana pancakes…

 - 1 tablespoon ground flaxseed